Foil Under Shingles Will NOT Create A Radiant Barrier Unless There Is An Airspace On One Side Of The Foil.

 Radiant Heat by DEFINITION is electromagnetic radiation that travels in a waveform ACROSS a void, either an air space (or gas) or a vacuum.
 Without this space you CANNOT have RADIANT HEAT.
 Therefore, if NO radiant heat exists you CANNOT have a radiant barrier.

 If you have items “sandwiched” together, you will get conductive heat.
-It is usually impossible to have radiant heat through solids. (some exceptions are transparent solids like glass, water etc.)
+It is usually impossible to have radiant heat through solids. (some exceptions are transparent solids like glass, water etc.) I keep hearing of some roofers starting to push foil products installed between the shingles and the roof deck as radiant barriers.

 If you are getting a new roof, beware of roofing companies who are selling radiant barriers under shingles.
 Radiant barriers without an air space don’t exist, they can’t exist, and they will never exist.
 They laws of physics always apply.
 Remember: No Air Space = No Radiant Heat = No Radiant Barrier.